OPM/ResInsight/docs/BuildInstructions.md

 ## Source code
 The source code is hosted at [GitHub](https://github.com/opm/resinsight)

+## Dependencies and prerequisites

+### Windows compiler
+Visual Studio 2015 or later is supported.

+### GCC compiler
+GCC version 4.9 or later is supported.

+### Boost
+[Boost](http://www.boost.org/users/history/) version 1.58 or later is supported.
+Earlier versions might work, but this has not been tested.

+### Qt
+[Qt](http://download.qt.io/archive/qt/) version 4.7.3 or later is supported.

+### CMake
+[CMake](https://cmake.org/download/) version 2.8 or later is supported.

-## CMake configuration
+## Build instructions

-ResInsight uses the CMake build system and requires CMake version 2.8 or higher.
-In addition, you need Qt version 4 to build ResInsight (4.7.3 or above).

 The ResInsight build may be configured in different ways, with optional support for Octave plugins, ABAQUS ODB API, and OpenMP.
-This is configured through options in CMake.
+This is configured using options in CMake.

 If you check the button 'Grouped' in the CMake GUI, the CMake variables are grouped by prefix.
 This makes it easier to see all of the options for ResInsight.

-## Build instructions
 - Open the CMake GUI
 - Set the path to the source code
 - Set the path to the build directory